 The new novel in the series is taking shape.
-Tentatively titled “Dell’s Death”, the story involves our hero attempting to cope with a series of attempts on her life, and discover who is behind it all.
+It’s now titled “Dell’s Leap”, and involves our hero coping with a series of attempts on her life, and working to discover who is behind it all.
 Here’s another excerpt:

 A squall moved in at daybreak Wednesday to wreak some mischief on the Parker Ranch.
 It tore three corrugated panels off the horse barn roof, took down several yards of fencing and left dark puddles everywhere before moving out as quickly as it blew in.